Here are the Best Places to Visit in Australia – As Told By Fellow Bloggers!

 Recommended by Leah from Yoder Toter Blog

 Mt.
 Wellington (officially kunanyi) stands nearly 1271 meters (4170 feet) over the city of Hobart, Tasmania.
-The views from the summit must be on every Australia Bucket List!
+The views from the summit make a great day trip and should be on every Australia Bucket List!

 A drive up Pinnacle Road is the only way to reach Mt.
 Wellington/kunanyi’s summit.
 The road clings to the side of the mountain and is not for the faint of heart!
 However, once you ascend the steep roadway, the view is worth the stress, and travelers of all ages can enjoy the scenery from the safe and secure boardwalks.

 While Mt.
-Wellington looms over Hobart and seems so close to the downtown, the drive from Hobart takes 30+ minutes through all of the hairpin turns and elevation changes.
+Wellington looms over Hobart and seems so close if you stay in downtown Hobart, the drive from Hobart takes 30+ minutes through all of the hairpin turns and elevation changes.
 Entrance to the park is free and the boardwalk viewing hours have no opening or closing times.
 The summit shelter and toilets do operate on a seasonal schedule.

 Temperatures and road conditions at the summit can be much different than Hobart.
 Make sure you are prepared with warm clothing.
 Check the weather before leaving downtown.